Anselmo Duarte: Illness and death

 After being diagnosed with Alzheimer's disease five years prior to his death, Duarte spent the last years of his life under the care of his son, Ricardo.

-Three months before his death, in August, he was hospitalized in São Paulo after suffering from a heart attack in addition to kidney failure and anemia caused by an urinary tract infection.
+Three months before his death, in August, he was hospitalized in São Paulo after suffering from a heart attack in addition to kidney failure and anemia caused by a urinary tract infection.
 Additionally, he was diagnosed with a bladder cancer and underwent surgery to remove the malignant tumor.
 Although both the bladder cancer and heart conditions had been successfully treated, he was again hospitalized in October after having a hemorrhagic stroke.
 Duarte died shortly after, on 7 November 2009, in São Paulo due to complications from the stroke.

 Selected filmography

 The following is a list of selected feature films which Duarte wrote, directed or appeared in.